hellosagar/android-interview-questions/README.md

 - Why shoud we use an app architecture and what are the best practices? <a href="https://medium.com/oceanize-geeks/android-application-architecture-189b4721c7c5">read</a>
 - What are Services, Broadcast receivers and Content providers? <a href="https://developer.android.com/guide/components/fundamentals">read</a>
 - Tell me about the Manifest file, what is it's role? <a href="https://developer.android.com/guide/components/fundamentals#Manifest">read</a>
+- What are diffrent Launch modes in android? <a href="https://medium.com/mindorks/android-launch-mode-787d28952959">read</a>
 - What makes kotlin the best language for native development? <a href="https://kotlinlang.org/docs/comparison-to-java.html">read</a>
 - Explain the internal working of a RecyclerView. <a href="https://blog.mindorks.com/how-does-recyclerview-work-internally">read</a>
 - On which thread would you update the UI components?- Main thread.
+- What are companion objects? <a href="https://medium.com/swlh/kotlin-basics-of-companion-objects-a8422c96779b">read</a>
 - What are the diffrences between MVVM, MVC and MVP? <a href="https://blog.mindorks.com/mvc-mvp-mvvm-architecture-in-android">read</a>
 - How to interact with other apps? <a href="https://developer.android.com/training/basics/intents">read</a>
 - How to use vibration in our app? <a href="https://www.geeksforgeeks.org/how-to-vibrate-a-device-programmatically-in-android/">read</a>